Professor Carl Folke

-Carl is elected member of the Royal Swedish Academy of Sciences since 2002 and serves on its Environmental Research Committee.
+Carl has been an elected member of the Royal Swedish Academy of Sciences since 2002 and serves on its Environmental Research Committee.
 He is currently on the Board of the Stockholm Environment Institute, the Scientific Advisory Board of the South American Institute for Resilience and Sustainability Studies (SARAS), Scientific Advisory Board of the STEPS Centre, UK, the Steering Committee of the ESRC Centre for Climate Change Economics and Policy, Leeds University/London School of Economics, the Scientific Committee of the Program on Ecosystem Change and Society (PECS), ICSU and of the Volvo Environment Prize.

 He serves as Associate Faculty of the Earth System Governance Project, and on the Advisory Board to the research group Innovation in Governance, Centre for Technology & Society (ZTG), Technische Universität Berlin, and to the International Network of Research on Coupled Human and Natural Systems (CHANS-Net).

-He has among other things served as Secretary of ISEE for about 5 years, as adviser to the Swedish Government and collaborated with several UN organizations on issues like biodiversity, ecosystem services, freshwater management, and sustainable cities.
+He has, among other things, served as Secretary of ISEE for about 5 years, as adviser to the Swedish Government, and collaborated with several UN organizations on issues like biodiversity, ecosystem services, freshwater management and sustainable cities.

 He has also served on the Scientific Advisory Board of the National Center for Ecological Analysis and Synthesis (NCEAS), Santa Barbara, California, the Scientific Committee of the International Human Dimensions Programme on Global Environmental Change (IHDP) and boards and committees of research councils and various organizations in Sweden.